flov/Hitchlog/README.md

 Version 0.1:

 * User can sign in/out
-* User can upload a hitchhike and geographic information gets parsed in all different cases
+* User can upload a hitchhike and the geographic information gets parsed in all different cases
 * If a picture is attached, the image gets cropped so that it fits into a slideshow and the user can choose where it is cropped.